MicrosoftDocs/powerquery-docs/powerquery-docs/ReadingQueryDiagnostics.md

 ```

 This Data Source Query is associated with an operation that takes up nearly 75% of the Exclusive Duration.
 If you turn on the path, you discover the latter is actually a child of the former.
 This means that the first query basically added very little time on its own, with the actual data retrieval being tracked by the 'inner' query.

+These are extreme values, but they're within the bounds of what might be seen.